rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on "Kommunikationskabel PROFIBUS" details the specifications and compatibility of communication cables designed for SCHUNK's mechatronic products, specifically highlighting their dual M12 connectors.
-It emphasizes the importance of these cables in ensuring seamless integration within industrial automation systems, particularly for the EGL 90 universal gripper.
-Additionally, it provides technical data such as lengths and diameters for various cable options, reinforcing the document's focus on practical applications and technical specifications of automation components.</chunk_context>
+<chunk_context>The section on "Kommunikationskabel PROFIBUS" details the specifications and options for communication cables designed for SCHUNK's mechatronic products, specifically highlighting their compatibility with PROFIBUS systems.
+It emphasizes the use of M12 connectors on both ends of the cables and provides a table listing various cable types, their identification numbers, and dimensions, which are crucial for integration into existing automation systems.
+This information aligns with the document's overall focus on the EGL 90 universal gripper and its associated components, showcasing the importance of reliable communication in automated handling solutions.</chunk_context>
 <chunk>## EGL 90

 ## Kommunikationskabel PROFIBUS